isomerpages/mlaw-me/pages/Frequently Asked Questions.md

 Enforcement Officer, the Maintenance Enforcement Officer will conduct fact-finding to obtain the information from the Official Assignee.</p>
 <p></p>
-<p><strong>12.&nbsp;What can I do if the Respondent intends to dispose his assets in order to avoid paying maintenance?</strong>
+<p><strong>13.&nbsp;What can I do if the Respondent intends to dispose his properties in order to avoid paying maintenance?</strong>
 </p>
 <p></p>
 <p>Pursuant to section 139M(1)(b) of the Women’s Charter 1961, the court